 to create a pareto diagram for pareto analysis

-Use the Pareto template to identify the 20% of problems causing 80% of your headaches —
+to identify the 20% of types of problems

 also known as a pareto graph

 This Excel Pareto Chart template has several very extremely useful features:

 or you can link to source data in another workbook,

 or you can copy your Pareto Chart into the workbook containing the source data

 Notice that if your have more than 10 categories, all remaining categories are (correctly) grouped into the final category called 'Other"